Skip to main content Skip to footer site map

 Businesses must work with an independent auditor to audit their employee benefit plans.
 The first step in conducting an audit is to find and select an independent, qualified public accountant.

 You should look for an auditor who can assist with proper compliance and verify your company’s fiduciary responsibilities.
+Companies may choose to work with accountants who are members of the American Institute of Certified Public Accountants (AICPA) as their professional code of conduct may reassure you in their qualifications.

 What Happens During an EBP Audit?

 Audits must follow specific standards set forth by the Department of Labor (DOL) and can include both full-scope and limited-scope audits.
-Under certain conditions, auditors can perform limited-scope audits with less comprehensive procedures.

 What’s the Difference Between a Full-Scope and Limited-Scope Employee Benefit Plan Audit?